alexarne/League-Matchmaking/README.md

 to players not showing up after a set amount of time, which automates the process even further, but is something that third party platforms do not.

+## Status

+The baseline of the server's API endpoints have been constructed in [index.js](./index.js) but a frontend is still missing.

 ## Demonstration